geoschem/GCClassic/docs/source/gcc-guide/02-build/compile-cmake.rst

 .. code-block:: text

-    X.Y.Z-alpha.n-gabcd1234.dirty   or

-    X.Y.Z-rc.n-gabcd1234.dirty
+    TAG-C-gabcd1234.dirty

 where

-.. option:: X.Y.Z-alpha.n or 14.Y.Z-rc.n
+.. option:: TAG

     Indicates the most recent tag in the `GCClassic superproject repository <https://github.com/geoschem/GCClassic>`_.

-    Tags may use the notation :literal:`X.Y.Z-alpha.n` (denotes an internal benchmark) or :literal:`X.Y.Z-rc.n` (denotes a release candidate).
-Here :literal:`n` is an number.
+    Tags may use the following notations:

+    - :literal:`X.Y.Z`: Denotes an official release
+    - :literal:`X.Y.Z-rc.n`: Denotes a release candidate
+    - :literal:`X.Y.Z-alpha.n`: Denotes an internal "alpha" benchmark

+    where :literal:`n` is the number of the release candidate or alpha benchmark (starting from 0).

 .. option:: C

-   Indicates the number of commits that were made atop :literal:`X.Y.Z-alpha.n` or :literal:`X.Y.Z-rc.n`.
+   Indicates the number of commits that were made on top of the commit that is referred to by :option:`TAG`.

 .. option:: g